Here's why Turkish bodyguards in bloody D.C. brawl likely won't face repercussions

 Two of those hurt in Tuesday's fracas were seriously injured and taken to the hospital by ambulance, emergency personnel told NBC News.

-A tweet from Mutlu Civiroglu, a Washington-based Kurdish affairs analyst, appears to show a man in a suit grabbing a woman from behind with his arm around her neck.
+A separate tweet from a Washington-based Kurdish affairs analyst appeared to show a man in a suit grabbing a woman from behind with his arm around her neck.

 The melee prompted Samantha Power, the former U.S. ambassador to the United Nations under Obama, to tweet Tuesday that "clearly Erdogan's guards feel complete impunity, drawing on tools of repression they use at home & knowing he has their back, no matter what."